mardix/sailor/README.md

 ## Multiple Apps Deployment

-**Boxe** allows multiple sites deployment on a single repo.
+**Boxie** allows multiple sites deployment on a single repo.

-If you have a mono repo and want to deploy multiple applications based on the domain name, you can do so by having *boxe.json:apps* as an array instead of an object.
-The `app_name` must match the `domain_name` from the *boxe.json:apps[array]*
+If you have a mono repo and want to deploy multiple applications based on the domain name, you can do so by having *boxie.json:apps* as an array instead of an object.
+The `app_name` must match the `domain_name` from the *boxie.json:apps[array]*

 ### Examples